Senones Abbey: History

 The reform of the Congregation of St. Vanne was introduced in 1618.

-By far the best known of the abbots of Senones was Dom Antoine Calmet, famed for his extensive commentaries on the Bible, and author of other works including a history of Lorraine.
+Dom Antoine Calmet, famed for his extensive commentaries on the Bible, and author of other works including a history of Lorraine, was elected abbot in 1729.
 (He also left a history of the abbey in manuscript).
 Voltaire was an admirer of the abbot, and stayed at Senones Abbey in 1754.
 Dom Calmet assembled a library of 15,000 volumes, and rebuilt the entire complex.

 On 2 March 1793 the Principality of Salm was incorporated into the newly formed department of Vosges and at that time the abbey was dissolved.

 Buildings

 The abbey's assets were sold off as national property.
 The buildings were bought by local industrialists who used them for textile works, which is what they remained until 1993, when they were acquired for preservation.

 The buildings on the site today are all from the 18th century rebuilding under Dom Calmet, except for (a) the church, a 19th-century reconstruction apart from its bell tower, which is the only structure on the whole site remaining from the 12th century, and (b) the individual houses to the north, also 19th century, which stand on the sites of the old mill and a farm building.

 The abbey has been listed as a Monument historique by the French Ministry of Culture since 1983.